ZaValera/backbone.ribs/README.md

 * Ribs.Collection
 * Set and Get: in `handlers, computeds and processors` method `set` return value, which will be set to model. `get` participates in the inverse operation.
 * Binding's `filter` renamed to `processor`
+* Bindings: binding "inDOM" was removed.
+Please use binding "toggleByClass".
+* Bindings: binding "options" was removed.
+Please use binding "value".

 v0.5.10 - 27.12.2015
 * Computeds: bug fixes